 Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2022.

 Think of them more like the Swiss Army Knife of the cinema world.
 This is why portable and mini projectors are a better choice for many.
 There's no need to replace your TV.
 Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
-And installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at a wall (though a dedicated screen is so much better).
+What's more, installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at it (though a dedicated screen is so much better).

 If you're looking for convenience and entertainment, then read on for our best portable projectors of 2022 guide.